 Results

-• Investor confidence: fewer ESG-related challenges; stronger alignment between IR and Comms.
+• Investor confidence: fewer ESG-related challenges; stronger alignment between Investor Relations and Comms

 Turning ESG from a risk to a reputation asset at CME